giantswarm/prometheus-meta-operator/README.md

 To be able to ingest metrics without disrupting the workload running in the clusters, Prometheus Meta Operator can shard the number of running Prometheus Agents.

-The default configuration is defined in PMO itself PMO add a new shard every 1M time series present in the WC prometheus running on the management cluster.
+The default configuration is defined in PMO itself: PMO adds a new shard every 1M time series present in the WC prometheus running on the management cluster.
 To avoid scaling down too abruptly, we defined a scale down threshold of 20%.

 As this default value was not enough to avoid workload disruptions, we added 2 ways to be able to override the scale up series count target and the scale down percentage.